pulumi/docs/quickstart/kubernetes/tutorial-configmap-rollout.md

 ---
-title: "Tutorial: Getting Started With Pulumi"
+title: "Tutorial: Graceful App Rollout"
 ---

 This tutorial shows you how to use Pulumi to write and manage a Kubernetes application through it's